dotnet/WatsonTcp/README.md

 ## Contributions

-Special thanks to @brudo, @MrMikeJJ, @mikkleini, @pha3z, and @crushedice for their support of this project!
+Special thanks to the following people for their support and contributions to this project!

+- @brudo
+- @MrMikeJJ
+- @mikkleini
+- @pha3z
+- @crushedice
+- @marek-petak
+- @ozrecsec

 If you'd like to contribute, please jump right into the source code and create a pull request.

 ## Examples